Kristina01111000/Drws_site/README.md

 	- he wants to reuse them each year (unlist them for next year)
 - set categories to air, fire, water, earth
 - see what shows up in credit card statement when you buy stuff
+- put about 6-8 questions in quizzes most of the time

 Survey stuff: